-South Lake Tahoe Underwater & Above
+South Lake Tahoe Glitter and Grandeur

 South Lake Tahoe is the lively heart of the region, a blend of lakefront beauty, mountain adventure, and the bright lights of Stateline's casino corridor just steps across the Nevada border.
 Here, rustic cabins and family-run motels sit alongside high-rise resorts, restaurants, and entertainment venues.
 Whether you are here for outdoor fun or a night on the town, South Lake Tahoe has a little of everything.

-Just west of South Lake Tahoe you will find one of the most photographed places in the Sierra, Emerald Bay State Park.
+On the shoreline to the west you will find one of the most photographed places in the Sierra, Emerald Bay State Park.
 Only ten miles from town, it feels worlds away.
-Paved walking and biking paths lead you along the shoreline, and tall pines frame views that look like they belong on a postcard.
+Paved walking and biking paths lead you along the shore, and tall pines frame views that belong on a postcard.
 Parking areas and campgrounds make it easy to spend a full day exploring.

-Emerald Bay, to the west along the shoreline, is part of a stunning 1,830 acre state park with rocky coves, sandy beaches, picnic areas, and miles of hiking trails.
+Emerald Bay to the west along the shoreline, is part of a stunning 1,830 acre state park with rocky coves, sandy beaches, picnic areas, and miles of hiking trails.
 The forests here are a mix of Ponderosa and Jeffrey pines, red and white fir, cedar, juniper, cottonwood, and the famously twisted sugar pines that cling to the granite slopes.
 A short walk along the Balancing Rock nature trail brings you to a 130 ton boulder perched improbably on a narrow stone pedestal, a favorite sight since the 1800s.

 From Emerald Bay, you can begin a scenic drive around the lake.
 Head north along the West Shore and you will reach Vikingsholm, a remarkable Scandinavian style castle tucked into the forest.
 It is open for tours in summer (a small fee applies).